boldflight/BibleConverter/test_EPUB/output/ezek.md

 ### False Prophets Denounced

-[1] Then the **Lord’**s message came to me:
+[1] Then the **Lord**'s message came to me:
 [2] “Son of man, prophesy against the prophets of Israel who are now prophesying.
-Say to the prophets who prophesy from their imagination: ‘Listen to the **Lord’**s message!
+Say to the prophets who prophesy from their imagination: ‘Listen to the **Lord**'s message!
 [3] This is what the Sovereign **Lord** says: Woe to the foolish prophets who follow their own spirit but have seen nothing!
 [4] Your prophets have become like jackals among the ruins, O Israel.
 [5] You have not gone up in the breaks in the wall, nor repaired a wall for the house of Israel that it would stand strong in the battle on the day of the **Lord**.